davigl/sudoku-ia/readme.md

 ```
 1 Create Candidates (Seaweeds);
-2 Seaweeds are evaluated;
+2 Seaweeds are evaluated by oxygen production;
-3 Allows adaptation based on the best;
+3 Allows adaptation based on the best (fragmentation, binary division);
 4 Select the ones to replace;
 5 Create new generation / group and return to step 2 until the stop condition is reached.
 ```